-TAPS' Engaged Scholars program seeks concentrators who are interested in studying performance theory while simultaneously working with communities outside of the university to create and investigate socially engaged performance that tackles complex social issues.
+TAPS' Engaged Scholars program seeks concentrators who are interested in studying the theory and practice of performance, while simultaneously working in partnership with local communities to co-create and investigate complex social issues.

 Engaged Scholars in TAPS build community, break down hierarchies and prejudgments, and tell stories about who we are and who we can become as citizens and stewards of the earth.

-TAPS and the Swearer Center have developed partnerships with local arts organizations such as AS220, Trinity Repertory Company, Everett Company, Providence Youth Arts Collaborative, Central Falls High School, Shakespeare in the City and RKR Rawkin Rhythmix.
+TAPS and the Swearer Center have developed partnerships with local arts organizations such as AS220, Trinity Repertory Company, Providence Youth Arts Collaborative, Central Falls High School, Trinity Academy for the Performing Arts, Shakespeare in the City, Pushed Learning, The Funk Underground and RKR Rawkin Rhythmix.

 Courses counting for the Engaged Scholarship focus in TAPS

 These courses are those that "direct the student towards the compassionate application of learned skills to the discovery and sustenance of communities in and beyond Brown." - Erik Ehn